So you would like to become a loan signing agent because you can make great money, part-time, and work on your own schedule?

 The deed of trust, also known as the mortgage in some states, has 5 main functions:

-Riders are simply amendments to the deed of trust.
-Something the lender wants to add to the deed.
-As an example, you may see a VA rider letting everyone know that it is a VA loan.
-Riders are just amendments that get recorded with the deed.
+Riders are simply amendments to the deed of trust - something the lender wants to add to the deed.
+For instance, you may see a VA rider letting everyone know that it is a VA loan.
 Examples would be condo riders, adjustable rate riders, or PUD riders.

 The amount of debt, not counting interest, left on a loan.

-The interest rate is what the borrower agrees to pay back the bank on the money that is borrowed.
+The interest rate is what the borrower agrees to pay back on the money that is borrowed from the bank.

 How are interest rates determined?
-The generic answer is a rate sheet that lenders used, but more specifically interest rates are tied to risk.
+The generic answer is a rate sheet that lenders use - but more specifically, interest rates are tied to risk.
 The lower the perceived risk, the lower the interest rate.

-The main computation of interest that you qualify for off a rate sheet is based of credit score, LTV, term, and whether or not you occupy the property.
+The main computation of interest that you qualify for based on a rate sheet is contingent upon credit score, LTV, term, and whether or not you occupy the property.

-Loan to value means how much you owe versus the value (appraised value or sale price, whichever is lower) of the home.
-For instance if your house is worth 200k and you owe 100k, your loan to value is 50%.
+Loan to value (or LTV) means how much you owe versus the value (appraised value or sale price, whichever is lower) of the home.
+For instance, if your house is worth 200k and you owe 100k, your loan to value is 50%.
 The higher the loan to value, the higher the perceived risk.

 Fixed Rate Note

 The longer the term, the higher interest rate.
 For example, interest on a 15 year loan might be 5% while a 30 year loan might be 5.5%.
-So you can see the advantage of opting for a shorter term, however the payment would be higher because the loan has to be paid back in shorter duration of time.
+So you can see the advantage of opting for a shorter term, however, the payment would be higher because the loan has to be paid back in a shorter period of time.

 Adjustable Rate Mortgage Loans (ARM)

 Unlike a fixed rate mortgage, an adjustable rate loan’s interest rate will change, often after a set amount of years of fixed payments.
-The payment may be low initially because it is based on payment that is 30 years but the rate will change/adjust after “X” years.
+The payment may be low initially because it is based on a schedule that is 30 years long but the rate will change/adjust after “x” years.
 The most common adjustable rate terms are 3, 5, 7, or 10 years.
 After the fixed term is up, the interest rate will change on a yearly basis until it is completely paid off.
-Hence why they are called 5/1, 7/1 or 10/1.
-Fixed for 5 years and changes every year thereafter.
+Hence why they are called 5/1, 7/1 or 10/1 - they are fixed for 5 years and change every year thereafter.

 Home Equity Line of Credit (HELOC)

-Unlike a loan that has a specific payoff term (15, 20 or 30 years), the line of credit works like credit card.
-So in this example, the borrower may buy a car for $15,000 on that line of credit, which them means they would have $85,000 remaining that they could charge against the HELOC.
+Unlike a loan that has a specific payoff term (15, 20, or 30 years), the line of credit works like a credit card.
+So in this example, the borrower may buy a car for $15,000 on that line of credit, which then means they would have $85,000 remaining that they could charge against the HELOC.
 If they borrowed $15,000, they would make payments only on the amount borrowed, just like a credit card.